IBM/migrate-app-to-openshift-using-ta/README.md

    To access the migrated app on OpenShift, get the URL of the app from OpenShift web console.

-   `OpenShift Web Console > Go to your project > Overview`
+   `OpenShift Web Console > Go to your project > Application > Services`

-   `Overview` section lists the application deployed with URL, click the Open Url icon on the OpenShift console.
+   Access the URL displayed against `modapp_openshift` service on the OpenShift web console.
    It will show you the WebSphere Liberty console by default.
-Add the context-root for your app at the end of the URL and ten your application will be acceessible.
+Add the context-root for your app at the end of the URL and then your application will be accessible.

 ## Learn More